FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/before_you_start_win/_index.md

     "weight": "120"
 }## Before you start

-If you are installing {{< TransferCFT/componentlongname  >}} as part of a managed file transfer solution, you may want to check the installation order and ensure that you have reviewed the prerequisites.
+If you are installing Transfer CFT{{< TransferCFT/componentlongname  >}} as part of a managed file transfer solution, you may want to check the installation order and ensure that you have reviewed the prerequisites.

-If you want to enable {{< TransferCFT/centralgovernancename  >}} during installation, please check that your license includes {{< TransferCFT/centralgovernancename  >}} and that you have the required information, such as the shared secret, to activate connectivity.
-For more information, please refer to the {{< TransferCFT/centralgovernancename  >}} documentation.
+If you want to enable Central Governance{{< TransferCFT/centralgovernancename  >}} during installation, please check that your license includes Central Governance{{< TransferCFT/centralgovernancename  >}} and that you have the required information, such as the shared secret, to activate connectivity.
+For more information, please refer to the Central Governance{{< TransferCFT/centralgovernancename  >}} documentation.

 > **Note**
 >